KazaiMazai/SwiftletModel/README.md

 ## Why

-Need a consistent domain model which is more complex than just a couple of entities?
+The ideal SwiftletModel use case is when
+- the domain model of the app is complicated,

-Get all data from the backend anyway and have reasons to avoid a heavy duty local storage like CoreData/SwiftData/Realm/SQLite?
+- all the data comes from the backend,
+- you have reasons to avoid using a heavy duty local storage like CoreData/SwiftData/Realm/SQLite

-SwiftletModel.

 ## Model Definitions